BerkerYuceer/bslider/README.md

 bslider
 =======

-Be Slider is a quick set up slider based on html markup and jquery
+Be Slider is a quick & easy to set up slider, based on html markup and jquery..